 Many offices are offering the vaccine to current patients who may schedule their vaccine during regular office hours.
 To learn more, find a list of locations.

 - Anyone 5 and older who received their last COVID-19 shot two months ago is eligible for the updated (bivalent) booster shot.
 The Pfizer booster shot is available to anyone 5 and older.
 The Moderna booster shot is available to anyone 6 and older.

 What You Need to Know About COVID-19 Vaccines:

 - COVID-19 vaccines are safe and effective.
 All three approved vaccines for adults, including the Pfizer and Moderna vaccine, were effective in helping prevent severe cases of COVID-19.
 In the expanded clinical trials Pfizer and Moderna conducted for children 6 months and older, the vaccines provided similar protection.

 - The side effects were similar as reported by adults.
 For adults, common side effects after COVID-19 vaccine include swelling or redness at the injection site, fever, headache, tiredness, muscle pain, chills and nausea.
 Some people have no side effects.
-Learn more about what to expect after your COVID-19 vaccine.

 - 12- to 15-year olds will receive the same two-dose vaccine as adults.
 You need to be available to return to the same location 19-23 days after your first appointment.

 - Younger children will receive smaller doses compared to the vaccines for adults.
 5- to 11-year olds who receive the Pfizer vaccine will receive one-third of the dose as the adult vaccine.
 Pfizer's vaccine for children ages 6 months to 5 years old is one-tenth the size and is given in three doses.
 Moderna's vaccine for children ages 6 months through 5 years old is one-fourth the size and is given in two doses.
 The lower doses are proven to produce a strong immune response in children while minimizing the side effects.